silvery107/ME336-Yellow-Team-Project/README.md

 1. Problem: We have encountered the problem that although we start the frank hand, we can't connect the end-effector with the deepclaw.

-Solution: Restart the frank hand and connect the end-effector with the deepclaw again.
+$\ \ \ $Solution: Restart the frank hand and connect the end-effector with the deepclaw again.

 2. Problem: There is a phase difference of 90° while the end-effector is grabbing the object.